Weather today in Northeast: Moderate rain likely to occur at most places over NE region

-Guwahati, May 21: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati moderate rain is very likely to occur at most places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram and Tripura.
+Guwahati, May 26: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati light to moderate rain is very likely to occur at many places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

 The RMC has issued the following warning:

-2) Heavy to very heavy rain is very likely to occur at isolated places over Assam & Meghalaya.

-3) Heavy rain is very likely to occur at isolated places over Arunachal Pradesh, Nagaland, Manipur, Mizoram & Tripura.
+2) Heavy rain is very likely to occur at isolated places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

-As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with one or two spells of rain or thundershower has been predicted.
+As per the local forecast for Guwahati and its neighbourhood, partly cloudy sky with one or two spells of rain or thundershower has been predicted.

-Maximum and minimum temperatures are most likely to be 31°C and 21°C respectively.
+Maximum and minimum temperatures are most likely to be 33°C and 26°C respectively.

 Detailed weather forecast for the Northeast, India, which will be valid for today is as follows: